 Since this natural salt contains no chemical additives like anti-caking agents, is minimally processed, and has not been bleached, I think it is a better choice.

-With that in mind, don’t be afraid to listen to your body and give it salt when it asks for it.
+With that in mind, don’t be afraid to listen to your body and give it salt when it asks.

 Therefore, salt is also a natural remedy for cravings.